ottoblep/CoronaTrading/README.md

 # CoronaTrading
-Telegram Bot that lets you buy "shares" in coronavirus cases around the world.
+Telegram Bot that lets you buy "shares" in coronavirus cases around the world and play against your friends.
 ## Setup
 FAQ [link](https://core.telegram.org/bots/faq)
 1. Create a new Telegram Bot with the Botfather to gain your unique API Token and put it into the Bot Class